drew-anello/record-box/README.md

 The application is being built using modern web development technologies such as Next.js, Tailwind CSS, PostgreSQL, and TypeScript.
 These technologies were chosen for their ability to provide a great developer experience, high performance, and scalability.

 #### Current Status
-The Record Box project is currently in development and is not yet finished.
-Some of the key features that are currently being worked on include:
+The Record Box project is currently under development and is not yet complete.
+The team is working on several key features, including:

-<li>User authentication and authorization</li>
+User authentication and authorization
-<li>Record recommendation submissions</li>
+Record recommendation submissions
-<li>Record recommendation browsing</li>
+Record recommendation browsing
+The project has been released to users in its initial version, allowing them to add records they like and add songs.
+Future features will include user-to-user chatting, integration with the Spotify API to enable users to listen to suggested albums directly in the app, and more.

 ### Contributing